sandyfletcher/GONZO/README.md

 📜 License
 ------------------------

-This project is open-source, but I might add a LICENSE.md file with the MIT License
+This project is open-source until I figure out whether the MIT or GPLv3 License is correct for this application.